KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 ## Your Move: Prompting the User with a Cursor

 We've gotten a reasonable facsimile of the graph to show on the screen.
-But, now, let's add a *cursor* so that we can indicate which cell on the fatbit grid to change.
+But, now, let's add a *cursor* so that we can indicate which cell on the fat-bit grid to change.

 OK, more specifications.
 There are several approaches we can take to accomplish this goal, but once again, I'm going to compact my thought process down for the sake of shortening an already lengthy chapter.